behu-kea/ITA24-1-sem/webteknologi/09-js-functions-2.md

 ### 📝 Exercise 8 - level 2

 Create a stopwatch using `document.write` and `setInterval` that keeps counting up.
-First solve this task using the `function` keyword, then solve it using arrow function
+First solve this task using the `function` keyword, then solve it using arrow functions